 - Peer tutors

-- The UNH dental hygiene program is one of the few in the U.S. to offer a three-year associate’s degree.
+- The three-year associate’s program.
+Our dental hygiene program is one of the few in the U.S. to offer a three-year associate’s degree.
 At the end of program, you will be ready for all necessary board examinations and then employment in a dental office.
+Our A.S. in Dental Hygiene program is accredited by the Commission on Dental Accreditation of the American Dental Association, a specialized accrediting body recognized by the Commission on Recognition of Postsecondary Accreditation and by the United States Department of Education.

 - The four-year bachelor’s program.
 Enroll in the four-year program from the start, or defer your decision — that is, earn your associate’s degree, and decide later if you want to complete the bachelor’s with one additional year of study.
 This is possible because the first three years of the associate’s and bachelor’s programs are identical.